-- a.
-The Cost Performance Report provides data to DOE at a summary level, normally the third level of the Contract WBS or higher.
+The cost performance report provides data to DOE at a summary level, normally the third level of the CWBS or higher.
 Functional cost information may be reported at the total contract level for major functional categories which reflect the contractor's organizational structure.
-The cost or schedule variances that appear on this report and exceed the negotiated thresholds should be explained in the Project Status Report.
+The cost or schedule variances that appear on this report and exceed the negotiated thresholds should be explained in the status report.
 The reasons for reporting only summary level information to DOE is that as long as contract performance is proceeding according to plan, there should be no need to report additional detail.
-If performance begins to deviate from the plan, the contractor's system should provide the capability for tracing the variances to their source in order to isolate the causes of the deviations. - b.
+If performance begins to deviate from the plan, the contractor's system should provide the capability for tracing the variances to their source in order to isolate the causes of the deviations.

 It should be recognized that this method of performance measurement is only one of the management tools available to contractors and DOE.
 Many problems will be disclosed through methods other than the monthly contractor performance reporting.
-For example, the contractor's failure to meet planned cost, schedule, or technical requirements should be readily apparent and promptly lead to corrective action.
-However, the reports to DOE should indicate the overall cost impact of such problems on the contract.
+For example, the contractor's failure to meet planned cost, schedule, or technical requirements should be readily apparent to responsible cost account managers and promptly lead to corrective action.
+However, the reports to DOE should indicate the overall cost and schedule impact of such problems on the contract.

-8. Technical Achievement
+8. Technical Achievement.

-- a.
 A key to effective cost and schedule control is correlation of technical achievement with accomplishment of specific work.
-If the Project

-Summary WBS and the related Contract WBS reflect the manner in which the contractor actually plans to do the work, this correlation is greatly simplified.
-When unfavorable cost and/or schedule variances are caused by technical difficulties, the quantitative variance information in the Cost Performance Report should be supplemented by a narrative in the Project Status Report to explain the technical problems encountered and their impact.
+If the PSWBS and the related CWBS reflect the manner in which the contractor actually plans to do the work, this correlation is greatly simplified.
+When unfavorable cost and/or schedule variances are caused by technical difficulties, the quantitative variance information in the CPR should be supplemented by a narrative in the status report to explain the technical problems encountered and their impact.

-- b.
 As work on a contract progresses, the contractor determines the adequacy and quality of the work performed by inspections, tests, or other types of technical measurements.
 If the technical results are satisfactory and no corrective action is required, the work is allowed to proceed further.
-If, on the other hand, deficiencies are found, the contractor considers various alternatives for corrective action, e.g. , redesign, scrap and remake, rework.
+If, on the other hand, deficiencies are found, the contractor considers various alternatives for corrective action, for example, redesign, scrap and remake, or rework.
 When considering these alternatives, the impact on cost and schedule are weighed in addition to the technical considerations.
 One or more of the alternatives may be selected as the planned course of action to obtain the technical results desired.
 As the replanned work is accomplished, the contractor's performance measurement reports will document the increasing variances.
 Thus, there is a close relationship between technical achievement and its impact on cost and schedule.